Fractional Teachers Procedures and Policies

 7. HR induction for teachers

-All (new and existing) Fractional Teachers will be asked to attend an HR induction before they start work, to enable us to obtain a signed contract, check their right to work in the UK, obtain key bank, tax and pension data required to make salary payments.
+New Fractional Teachers will be asked to attend an HR induction before they start work, to enable us to obtain a signed contract, check their right to work in the UK, obtain key bank, tax and pension data required to make salary payments.
+Existing staff may still need to attend induction if SOAS needs to verify their continuing right to work in the UK (e.g. check new visa/passport details).
 You can find out more about HR induction and future induction dates on this website.

 All inductions must take place before you start work to ensure compliance with UK immigration legislation and to enable us to pay you at the start of term (if you start work in Term 1).